silnrsi/wstr/src/content/docs/topics/fonts/font-formats.md

 - [Unified Font Objects (UFO)][ufo] (.ufo) — for individual glyphs and fonts
 - [Designspace][designspace] (.designspace) - for defining font family structures

 UFO is a public, human-readable, text-based source format for storing font source data.
 It's now being used by many foundries, including Adobe, as their primary source format.
 [Read more about using UFO][unified-font-objects-ufo].
-Designspace is a companion standard that can be use to define both the relationship between source UFOs in a font family and the instances generated from them in the production process.
+Designspace is a companion standard that can be used to define both the relationship between source UFOs in a font family and the instances generated from them in the production process.

 All main font design and production tools support UFO import/export.
 The [glyphsLib][glyphslib] project provides a programmatic bridge between Glyphs and UFO formats.